bonitoo-io/virtual-device/README.md

 #### Plugin Items

-A plugin item type looks for a generator in an Item Plugin, which gets preloaded from the directory `plugins`.
-A plugin type requires the following fields.
+A plugin item type looks for a generator in an Item Plugin preloaded from the directory `plugins`.
+From the item configuration perspective the plugin type requires the following fields.

 * `pluginName` - name of the plugin as set in plugin properties.
 * `resultType` - the primitive type the plugin generates: e.g. `Double`,`Long`,`String`.

 ### Samples

-A sample represents a collection of data items to be published together to the broker under a specific topic.
+A sample represents a collection of data items to be published together using a specific topic.
 The following properties are required.

 * `id` - an identifier for the sample.
 The word `random` will result in the internal generation of a random UUID string.
 * `name` - a name for the sample, used primarily for handling and reusing samples in different devices.
+* `topic` - The MQTT topic under which the sample is published.
-* `items` - this is an array that can include either the names of previously defined items or new inline item definitions as above.
+* `items` - an array that can include either the names of previously defined items or new inline item definitions as above.

 ### Devices